ericsonga/APCSAReview/_sources/Unit1-Getting-Started/peer_in.rst

     :feedback_c: Incorrect!
 A higher pitch causes the frequency to increase.
 It does not remain the same.
     :feedback_d: Incorrect!
 A higher pitch causes the frequency to increase.
 It does not alter the shape of the sound wave.

-    If the following sound were modified to have a higher pitch it would look like which of the following options:
+    Soundwaves have varying frequencies, amplitudes, pitches, and compressions/rarefactions.
+If the following sound was modified to have a higher pitch it would look like which of the following options:

     .. image:: https://i.postimg.cc/SRDYcw6M/lecture18-Q15.png
       :width: 400